RISCV-on-Microsemi-FPGA/RTG4-Development-Kit/README.md

 To get your design download or clone this repository.
 The files consist of .tcl script files that are to be executed in Libero to build the design, the import folder contatining supporting files for building and the programming file which can be used to directly program hardware.
 Follow the instructions below to build your design in Libero, alternatively program your target device using the default programming files provided.
 They are found in the FlashPro Express Project's folder, instructions on programming are also listed below.

 **Note**:
-* Unpack repository files to a file path not longer than 50 characters, as the project requires a lengthy file path and some OS systems have limits. **Not providing a sufficient file path for the project will result in errors**.
+* Unpack repository files to your main Microsemi folder e.g. C:\Microsemi\ to keep the file path short, as the project requires a lengthy file path and some OS systems have limits. **Not providing a sufficient file path for the project will result in errors**.
-* When a script is executed it **Downloads the Latest Available Cores** for Libero to ensure it has an accessible library of components to build from.
-If you're Libero's vault hasn't been updated in a while it could take some time.
+* Make sure you have the latest Libero Cores in your vault.
+Select Catalog tab from the left hand side toolbar and check if the "Download Latest Cores" option is available by a yellow marked area then click it.
+This option will only be visible if you don't have the lates cores in the vault.
+If the vault hasn't been updated in a while this could take some time.
+Not having the library of cores required for the design to be built will cause errors.

 ### Instructions for Building the Design
 -------------

 - Launch Libero v12.1 on your computer.
-Wait for Libero to start.
+Wait for Libero to start, make sure you have the latest Libero cores downloaded.
 - Examine the part on your hardware board, and try to match it with the right .tcl file.
 - In Libero Press "CTRL+U" to display the "Execute Script" menu.
 Alternatively, click Project from the top left hand corner of Libero Suite and select "Execute Script" from there.
-- Examine the image below, the purpose of the marked fields is listed.
+- Follow the instructions below and refer to the images to build the design.

 #### Simple Build